 Once known as the Portuguese Gothic capital, you’ll find in the historic centre of Santarém several architectural styles that brought to this town a cultural richness that will definitely be worth your while.

-Nowadays, Santarém doesn’t have the same importance has some centuries ago, however its heritage is unique and we invite you to watch this short video to discover some of the monuments and places we’ll talk about later on.
+Nowadays, Santarém doesn’t have the same importance as it did some centuries ago, however its heritage is unique and we invite you to watch this short video to discover some of the monuments and places we’ll talk about later on.

 What to visit in Santarém